louisbutt338/louisbutt338/README.md

 ## Louis Butt

 PhD researcher and nuclear data scientist.
-Researching accelerator-driven fusion neutron sources at the Birmingham MC40 Cyclotron and developing research software for nuclear data.
-Email me at LJB841@bham.ac.uk
+Researching accelerator-driven fast neutron sources at the Birmingham MC40 Cyclotron and developing software for nuclear data and neutronics.
+Most of my PhD work is not licenced as copyright belongs to the University of Birmingham, but feel free to have a look around.
+Email me at LJB841@bham.ac.uk if you would like to use anything

 Currently working on:
 - nFoils: Python toolkit for neutron spectrum analysis using activation foils
+- nuclear data library processing code using SANDY
+- live current reading code for Keithley picoammeter using pyserial
-- general postprocessing and analysis codes for FISPACT, MCNP, OpenMC, SANDY
+- general postprocessing and analysis codes for FISPACT, MCNP, OpenMC

 Affiliations:
 - University of Birmingham